 Pet Keen is reader-supported.
 When you buy via links on our site, we may earn an affiliate commission at no cost to you.
 Learn more.

-Home > General > Can Hamsters Eat Walnuts?
-Facts & FAQ
+Home > Hamsters > Can Hamsters Eat Walnuts?
+Vet-Approved Nutritional Science & Info

-Crispy, crunchy, and downright delicious, many people enjoy cracking open a walnut and popping it into their mouth.
+Walnuts are crispy, crunchy, and downright delicious, and many people enjoy cracking open a walnut and popping it into their mouth.
 But can you share your adoration for walnuts with your pet hamster?
 Are walnuts safe for your rodent to consume?

 Fortunately, the quick answer is yes.
-Your hamster can safely eat a walnut.
-However, you should know the proper way to feed a walnut to your hamster and the possible threats of her consuming this type of nut.
+Your hamster can safely eat walnuts in moderation.
+However, you should know the proper way to feed a walnut to your hamster and the possible risks of consuming this nut.

 Read on to find out everything you need to know about walnuts and hamsters!